adjtomo/pysep/docs/tutorials.rst

 Tutorials
 ===========================================

-The following docs page provides examples and tutorials on how to use PySEP "in the wild" for research or class purposes.
-These are designed around using PySEP as a research tool for seismology and geophysical related problems.
+The following docs page provides tutorials on how to use PySEP "in the wild" for research or teaching purposes.
+They are designed around using PySEP as a research tool for seismology or geophysical related problems.

 -----------------